R. Parthiban

-Radhakrishnan Parthiban (Note: Also spelt Parthiepan.) (born 15 November 1958) is an Indian actor and film director who works mainly in Tamil cinema.
+Radhakrishnan Parthiban (born 14 January 1958) is an Indian actor and film director who works mainly in Tamil cinema.
 He has directed 16 films, produced 14 films and acted in more than 70 films.
 He started his career as assistant director for K. Bhagyaraj in 1984 and the duo worked in over 20 films from 1984 to 1991.
 Parthiban is known for having directed critically acclaimed films such as Pudhiya Paadhai (1989) and House Full (1999) won the National Film Award for Best Feature Film in Tamil.
 He also won National Film Award – Special Jury Award in Otha Seruppu Size 7 (2019).

 His performances as actor are in successful films such as Bharathi Kannamma (1997), Nee Varuvai Ena (1999), Vetri Kodi Kattu (2000), Azhagi (2002), Aayirathil Oruvan (2010), Melvilasom (2011), Otha Seruppu Size 7 (2019) and Iravin Nizhal (2022).

 On 25 December 2018, he was appointed as the new Vice President of the Tamil Film Producers Council replacing Gautham Vasudev Menon and Prakash Raj who were jointly holding the position until 24 December 2018.

 Early and personal life

-Parthiban was born in a Telugu speaking Naidu family on 15 November 1958 in Madras (now Chennai), Tamil Nadu, India.
-His father is Radhakrishnan.
-He started as an assistant director in the film Vedikkai Manidhargal.
-He was even given an opportunity to assist in dialogue in the name of R. Moorthy.
+Parthiban was born in a Telugu-speaking Gavara Naidu family. on 14 January 1958 in Madras (now Chennai), Tamil Nadu, India.
+His father’s name is Radhakrishnan, and his mother’s name is Padmavati.
+His hometown is Trichy, Tamil Nadu.
+He began his career as an assistant director on the film Vedikkai Manidhargal, directed by his relative B.V.
+Balaguru.
+He also assisted with the film's dialogues under the name R. Moorthy.
 After this, he joined as an assistant of K. Bhagyaraj.
 At that time, he used to make around Rs 6000 a month by dubbing for various artists.
 He made his first film appearance in Ranuva Veeran (1981).
 Then, he played the role of a postman in his mentor's Dhavani Kanavugal (1984).

 Apart from direction and acting, he produces films.
 He wrote a book, Kirukkkalgal – Thamizh Kavithai Thoguppu, which was released by M. Karunanidhi.
 He runs a charitable trust named "R.Parthepan Manidha Neya Mandram".

 Parthiban married actress Seetha in 1990, with whom he worked in Pudhea Paadhai the previous year.
 The couple has two daughters including P. S. Keerthana, who won the National Film Award for Best Child Artist for Kannathil Muthamittal (2002), and an adopted son.
-The couple decided to part ways in 2001.
-Parthiban shifted his focus into movies after the divorce, and is single.
+The couple filed for divorce in September 2003, which was granted in March 2004.
+Their daughter Abhinaya married Naresh Karthik, a great-grandson of legendary actor M. R. Radha, while their other daughter, Keerthana, married Akshay Akkineni, the son of acclaimed film editor Sreekar Prasad.